diegocasu/SDN-for-mobility/README.md

 - _asciimation-over-http_ contains a test application simulating a video streaming between two endpoints.

-The test topology is the one in the following figure:
+The test topology is the one of the following figure:

 ![Test topology](images/Topology.png)